Tamara Skjolden, RMFT, RCC

 I have been practicing psychotherapy for over 25 years.
 I work from a place of respect, honesty and genuine curiosity.
 I stay committed to my own growth and try to be as real as I humanly can.

-My training is grounded primarily in Family Systems, Internal Family Systems (IFS) and Intensive Short-Term Dynamic Psychotherapy (ISTDP).
-These approaches pay close attention to where we came from, the parts we carry, and what gets in the way of real connection.
+My work is grounded primarily in Family Systems, Internal Family Systems (IFS) and Intensive Short-Term Dynamic Psychotherapy (ISTDP).
+These approaches pay close attention to where we came from, the parts of ourselves we learned to protect, and what gets in the way of real connection.

 INDIVIDUAL THERAPY

 Individual therapy with me is experiential and relational.
-We work with what is happening between us in real time, because that is usually where the most important information lives.
+We pay attention not only to what you think about your life, but also to what happens emotionally and relationally in real time between us because that is often where the most important information lives.

-If something in you is ready, click below to learn more.
+If something in you feels ready, you can learn more below.

-Early in my career I joined an interpersonal process group for therapists and walked out more myself than I had ever been.
+Early in my career I joined an interpersonal process group for therapists and walked out feeling more myself than I had in a very long time.
 I have never forgotten what became possible in that room.